 In these times, safety comes first though (it always should!).
 And even if you wear gloves when out, you need to disinfect the gloves (or throw them out if they’re disposable) when you come home—before touching any surfaces.
 You also have to wash your hands with sanitizer after removing the gloves.
 And remember that bacteria can get lodged in your nails/cuticles so be sure to really clean them with antibacterial soap or sanitizer!

-There are definitely things to do to make your mani-pedi last longer, including:
+There are definitely things to do to make your mani-pedi last longer and also keep your nails healthy, including:

 - Avoid soaking your hands and feet in water, nor wash them with soap and water, or apply lotion just before the mani-pedi

 - Protect your hands with gloves and your feet with closed shoes